akovanev/blog/_posts/2024-07-13-epic-planning.md

 <a href="{{ site.url }}{{ site.baseurl }}/assets/images/ex-work.png"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/ex-work.png" /></a>

-New issues are added during the process.
-The current status is indicated by the filling type.
-Colleagues assigned to the tasks represent additional inforamtion.
+New issues can be added during the process.
+The current status is determined by the filling type, allowing you to see the progress at any point.
+Additionally, you might include helpful information to align the work.